WhisperingChaos/config.sh/README.md

   - An Entry consists of the following fields all appearing on the same line:

     - Path - A relative or absolute directory reference.
-A relative directory reverence is relative to the directory containing the ```vendor.config file```.
+A relative directory reverence is anchored to the directory containing the ```vendor.config file```.
 Example: if the Path's value were '.' *(current directory)*, the downloaded file(s) would appear in the same directory as the ```vendor.config``` file.
 Although this field supports specifying an absolute directory reference, relative paths are highly recommended.
 A relative path is adaptive, as it automatically adjusts to variations in directory structures external to its relative scope.
 It also better ensures components are encapsulated within an aggregrate (root) component.
 If the path produced by appending the relative path to the one that defines the location of the vendor.config file doesn't exist, it will be created.
 Absolute directory references are handled the same way.
 Pre-existing files and directories that overlap the ones being extracted by tar adhere to its replacement rules.

     - Github Repository Path - A github routing specification used to locate the desired component's repository (repo).